 Furthermore, it is like a low-calorie snack; therefore, it is safe to consume these greens if you are overweight, diabetic, or have a pet with pancreatitis.

-Can dogs eat arugula?
-The answer is yes.
-A common other question has been raised, “Can dogs safely eat arugula?”
+A common question has been raised, "Can dogs safely eat arugula?"

 Arugula is a tasty addition to a normal dog diet and can benefit your dog or puppy's health, but should be consumed in moderation.